The following Statement was made in the House of Commons on Tuesday 23 March.

 “With permission, I should like to make a Statement on the future defence and security industrial strategy.
 Last November, the Prime Minister announced he was increasing spending on defence by £24 billion over the next four years.
 Last week, the Government published their conclusions from the integrated review, the most comprehensive survey since the end of the Cold War.

-Yesterday, my right hon.
-Friend the Secretary of State for Defence set out what amounts to the biggest shift in defence policy for a generation—a policy that will see us reinvesting, re-equipping and reorganising to face the threats of tomorrow.
-In doing so, he reconfirmed this Government’s commitment to spend more than £85 billion over the next four years on equipment and support for our armed forces.
-That reflects the fact that our armed forces will need to be present and persistent, and agile and adaptable in an ever-evolving threat landscape.
+Yesterday, my right honourable friend the Secretary of State for Defence set out what amounts to the biggest shift in defence policy for a generation—a policy that will see us reinvesting, re-equipping and reorganising to face the threats of tomorrow.
+In doing so, he reconfirmed this Government’s commitment to spend more than £85 billion over the next four years on equipment and support for our Armed Forces.
+That reflects the fact that our Armed Forces will need to be present and persistent, and agile and adaptable, in an ever-evolving threat landscape.
 That is why it almost goes without saying that the most important thing in defence procurement is ensuring our people have the right capability, at the right time, to preserve our national security.

 To ensure that we continue to have onshore capabilities that meet our needs and continue to generate prosperity long into the future, I am today publishing our defence and security industrial strategy.
 I am pleased to say the strategy is a detailed policy document, and rightly so, but its significance can be summed up in a few sentences.
 It signals a shift away from global competition by default towards a more flexible, nuanced approach.
 It provides, and we will continue to provide, greater clarity about the technology we seek and the market implications long before we launch into the market, allowing companies to research, invest and upskill.
 It identifies where global competition may not be compatible with our national security requirements and, at last, it regards industry as a strategic capability in its own right—an industry we must devote our attention to if we are to maintain our operational independence.